DaoCloud/DaoCloud-docs/docs/en/docs/install/community/kind/online.md

 !!! success

     - Please record the URL of the reminder for the next visit.
-    - After successfully installing DCE 5.0 Community Edition, please [apply for a community free trial](../../../dce/license0.md).
+    - After successfully installing DCE 5.0 Community Release, please [apply for a community free trial](../../../dce/license0.md).
     - If you encounter any problems during the installation process, please scan the QR code and communicate with the developer freely: